 How Slots Paylines Have Evolved

-Slots are by far the most popular game at any casino, whether online or at a land-based establishment.
+Slots are by far the most popular game at any casino, whether an online casino or at a land-based establishment.
 The wide range of available titles attract a wide range of players, utilising colourful images and compelling sounds as well as engaging mini-games and bonus features.

 As slots have evolved to include different kinds of reels and bonus features, so too has the simple payline.
 Slot paylines, also known as betting lines or winning lines, refer to the pattern on the reel wherein the winning combination occurs.
 Originally a single horizontal line on which players would look to match symbols, paylines are now just one of the many ways in which a slot can stand out from its competitors.